Foundation Subjects

 • make singing a part of every child’s school life through all the key stages

-• give every child in Key Stage 2 the opportunity to learn an instrument through whole class ensemble teaching (clarinets – Year 4)
+• give every child in Key Stage 2 the opportunity to learn an instrument through whole class ensemble teaching (violins – Year 4)

 • offer opportunities for progression, making musical instrument tuition available for those who desire it